 Usher has been one of the go-to people when it’s time to honor the greats.
 So finding a collection of stars to fittingly tribute the young legend is no small feat.
 This year’s BET Awards attempted to do Ursh justice with a surprising lineup of stars that was, admittedly, hit and miss.
 Still, the tribute set had its moments to remember.

-Things kicked with Donald Glover (aka Childish Gambino) delivering a slow, smoothed-out version of “U Don’t Have To Call.”
-His performance is mostly fine, though the arrangement of the song was an odd choice.
+Things kicked off with Donald Glover (aka Childish Gambino) delivering a slow, smoothed-out version of “U Don’t Have To Call.”
+His performance was mostly fine, though the arrangement of the song was an odd choice.
 What was also odd was Keke Palmer joining him on the memorable bridge before the camera awkwardly panned left before panning back to center stage for her performance of “You Make Me Wanna...” complete with the pants-dropping choreography from the 1997 music video.

 Summer Walker then popped up to perform her verse from “Good Good” with a troupe of dancers as she gave us slight strip club vibes.
 Next up was Coco Jones, who popped out and showed folks in a skin-tight black outfit while performing “There Goes My Baby.”
 The rising starlet seduced men and women in the audience equally (including Usher and the singer’s new wife Jennifer Goicoechea as Ursh’s adoring former mom-ager Jonetta Patton looked on).